Table of Contents[Hide][Show]

 Aside from a negative impact on your immune system, poor gut health can lead to a higher risk of heart disease.
 It may also put you at risk for obesity related conditions such as diabetes.
 Furthermore, too much bad gut bacteria can cause inflammation throughout the body.
 Inflammation can trigger any number of issues from allergies to more serious diseases like Alzheimer’s.

 What Are the Signs of an Unhealthy Gut?

 You will know it’s time to improve gut health when you show the following signs:

-- Chronic constipation or diarrhea (or other changes in the bowel movement)
+- Constipation or diarrhea (or other changes in the bowel movement)

 - Headaches and brain fog

 - Weight changes

 As you can see, these signs or symptoms can be general.
 It is not surprising that people may not be able to recognize that they have gut issues.

 Note, too, the lack of signs does not mean there is no problem with the flora.
 For some, the gut disruption is not severe enough to manifest as symptoms yet.
 For others, their gut is a powder keg ready to explode from the next infection or round of antibiotics.

 Some of the more serious health conditions associated with the digestive system are irritable bowel syndrome (IBS), inflammatory bowel diseases such as Crohn’s and ulcerative colitis, and colorectal cancer.